-Upon matriculation at Ohio State Fisher, students averaged 28 years in age with roughly four years of full-time work experience.
-The average GMAT score of incoming students clocked in at 680 while the average GRE composite score was 309.
-In total, 23% of students in the Class of 2021 are international, 36% are women and 18% identify as a member of a domestic minority group.
+Upon matriculation at Ohio State Fisher, students averaged 4.6 years of full-time work experience.
+The average GMAT score of incoming students clocked in at 673 while the average GRE composite score was 322.
+In total, 43% of students in the Class of 2024 are international, 32% are women and nine percent identify as a member of a domestic minority group.

-The application requirements for Ohio State Fisher include: all academic transcripts, an essay, a video interview, GMAT or GRE score, résumé, application fee, TOEFL or IELTS for international applicants (exemptions available).
+The application requirements for Ohio State Fisher include: all academic transcripts, essays, a video interview, GMAT or GRE score, résumé, application fee, TOEFL or IELTS for international applicants (exemptions available).
 Letters of recommendation are optional.
 Interviews are required and offered by invitation only.
 In-person interviews are available on campus.
 Candidates who cannot make it to campus have the option of scheduling a live, web-based interview.

 - Academic transcripts